gigi/gigi-spring-rest-skeleton/README.md

 SonarQube is a static code analysis tool.
 It can be used to detect bugs, vulnerabilities and code smells in your code.
 It can also measure and track your technical debt.

-To analyze the code bring up local dependencies from the docker-compose.yaml file then run:
+To analyze the code start SonarQube server from the the docker-compose.yaml file `docker-compose up sonarqube` (if not run yet) then run:

 ```bash
 ./gradlew sonar